luizbgomide/sovereign/spells.md

 The spell’s effects linger for one hour per caster level, after which the believers will be no more persuaded of the fact than events or their own common sense would allow.

 ### Summon Familiar - Level 2
-This spell conjures up an intelligent familiar for the caster, one with one hit point per caster level, an AC of 14, a ground movement rate of 30’ per action, saving throws the same as the caster, a +0 skill modifier, and no effective attack.
+This spell conjures up an intelligent familiar for the caster, one with 1 HP per caster level, an AC of 14, a ground movement rate of 30’ per action, saving throws the same as the caster, a +0 skill modifier, and no effective attack.

 The familiar always adopts the same shape for the same caster, though the initial casting can set this to any shape the caster wishes provided it’s no larger than a small human.
 The familiar retains a telepathic connection with its creator and will obey any command it is given, including suicidal ones.
 It can perform any action that a competent human servant could.